falseAzure/infineac/README.rst

   of this folder is the following:

   * ``__init__.py``: Initializes the ``infineac`` package.
+  * ``constants.py``: Contains the constants used throughout the project.
-  * ``file_loader``: Contains the functions for loading and initially preprocessing the earnings calls from the xml-files-
+  * ``file_loader``: Contains the functions for loading and initially preprocessing the earnings calls from the xml-files.
+  * ``helper.py``: Contains the helper functions used throughout the project.
+  * ``pipeline.py``: Contains the functions for the entire pipeline of the project.
   * ``process_event.py``: Contains all the necessary functions for processing the earnings calls events.
   * ``process_text.py``: Contains all the necessary functions for the processing